Holographic Schwinger effect with Translational Symmetry Breaking: Potential analysis with TSB background

-Figure \ref{7} shows the dependence of the total potential $V_{tot}$ on the inter-distance $x$ for different values of the chemical potential $\mu$ and disorder parameter $\alpha$, in the presence of a fixed magnetic field $B=0.74$ and regime $\beta<1 $.
+Figure~\ref{9} shows the behavior of the total potential in the supercritical regime in the presence of magnetic field.
+In panel (a), increasing $\mu/T$ shifts the potential toward lower values and strengthens the instability associated with Schwinger pair production.